 Another option that keeps the TV out in the open but blends it with the decor is to create an art wall around it.

-By using prints and frames in black and white, the TV’s black box blends right in with the rest of the wall.
+By using prints and frames with a lot of black, the TV’s black box blends right in with the rest of the wall.

 Buy A TV That IS Art